openSUSE/news-o-o/_posts/2010-05-22-opensuse-weekly-news-issue-124-is-out.markdown

 ####  [ghacks/Jack Wallen: What IS Linux (and what it should be)?](http://www.ghacks.net/2010/05/16/what-is-linux-and-what-it-should-be/)

-"I do a lot of writing about Linux â€“ for Ghacks and for other sites.
+"I do a lot of writing about Linux – for Ghacks and for other sites.
 One of the issues I come across often is how Linux is perceived and what it needs to do to continue to grow.
-Itâ€™s a very complex issue based on a lot of pre-determined opinions and deeply embedded history.
+It’s a very complex issue based on a lot of pre-determined opinions and deeply embedded history.
 Often I reach out and try to bring to light issues that can serve to push Linux into new territory and light.
-Itâ€™s not often that I do so on this site, but sometimes I find it necessary to pull out my soap box and attempt to bring a little enlightenment to the masses."
+It’s not often that I do so on this site, but sometimes I find it necessary to pull out my soap box and attempt to bring a little enlightenment to the masses."

 ####  [25 Fresh and Cool Linux Wallpapers](http://www.junauza.com/2010/05/25-fresh-and-cool-linux-wallpapers.html)

 "It's been a long time since we've featured here some cool Linux wallpapers.(...)
 Hence I feel that it's about time to have another list of fresh and cool Linux wallpapers to customize your desktop.
-Most of the wallpapers that Iâ€™m about to show to you are new and may have never been seen before by most of you, so enjoy and feel free to download some of those that you like: ..."
+Most of the wallpapers that I’m about to show to you are new and may have never been seen before by most of you, so enjoy and feel free to download some of those that you like: ..."

 ####  [nixCraft/Vivek Gite: The Novice Guide To Buying A Linux Laptop](http://www.cyberciti.biz/tips/linux-laptop.html)